jwon114/postcode_checker/README.md

 ## Assumptions

 * Postcode input only contains alphanumeric characters.
-* Whitespace between characters are disregarded and postcodes with the same characters and order are considered the same.
+* Whitespaces in postcode input are disregarded and therefore treated as the same postcode.
 For example, SE1 7QD and SE17QD are the same postcode.

 ## Getting Started